bnaucler/iddb/README.md

 ## Written by
 Björn Westerberg Nauclér (mail@bnaucler.se) 2017

+Compiled and tested on:
+* Arch Linux 4.9 (amd64)
+* Arch Linux ARM (Raspberry Pi)
+* MacOS Sierra

-Compiled and tested on Arch Linux 4.9 (amd64) and MacOS Sierra, but should work pretty much anywhere.
+However; the code is portable and should work pretty much anywhere.
+Please raise an issue if you encounter compilation problems.

 ## Why iddb?
 iddb is lightweight, portable, lightning fast and requiring minimal storage space.